suliveevil/Chaos/001软件/编辑器/Emacs/Emacs 内置插件和模式.md

-regi                      :REGular expression Interpreting engine registry                  :Track and remember data items by various fields remember                  :A mode for quickly jotting down things to remember repeat                    :Convenient way to repeat the previous command reporter                  :Customizable bug reporting of lisp programs reposition                :Center a Lisp function or comment on the screen reveal                    :Automatically reveal hidden text at point
+regi                      :REGular expression Interpreting engine registry                  :Track and remember data items by various fields remember                  :A mode for quickly jotting down things to remember reporter                  :Customizable bug reporting of lisp programs reposition                :Center a Lisp function or comment on the screen reveal                    :Automatically reveal hidden text at point